-Set in 2047, Captain Miller’s rescue ship, the Lewis and Clark, is sent to investigate a distress signal from the Event Horizon.
+In 2047, Captain Miller’s rescue ship, the Lewis and Clark, investigates a distress signal from the Event Horizon.
 An experimental space station, the Event Horizon mysteriously disappeared seven years ago.
 With the station’s designer, Dr. William Weir, in tow, the Lewis and Clark arrive only to find no survivors.
 All that remains is a cryptic message filled with the screams of its crew.
 Soon Captain Miller and his crew begin experiencing haunting visions.
 Weir believes that the Event Horizon’s revolutionary gravity drive took the space station to another dimension.
 How and why it returned is a mystery.
 But Weir believes his space station brought something back with it.

 Event Horizon Boasts A Great Concept and Memorable Gothic Aesthetic

 Event Horizon delivers a great twist on the traditional haunted house film.
-No, there isn’t necessarily anything groundbreaking or innovative about the movie.
-But director Anderson merges the tried and true haunting elements with the movie’s more science fiction ideas to chilling effect.
-In particular, the space station’s visual design evokes some pure Gothic imagery in spite of its outer space setting.
+No, there isn’t necessarily anything groundbreaking here.
+But director Anderson merges the classic haunting elements with the science fiction setting to chilling effect.
+In particular, the space station’s visual design evokes some pure Gothic imagery.
 From its hallways to the gravity drive chamber, it has a claustrophobic feel that becomes an increasingly omnipresent source of dread in the movie.
+As a bonus, there’s no shortage of gore and disturbing imagery.
+Wickedly inventive make-up effects will prompt squirming among audiences.
+The former crew’s video log is a brief and quickly edited stand-out scene.
+Oh, that final still of the former captain, eyes gouged out, and holding up his own eyeballs while speaking Latin is nightmare-inducing stuff.
+Weir’s transformation by the film’s conclusion along with one character’s ejection from the station add more than enough viscera for hardcore horror fans.

 If Event Horizon is somewhat lacking in originality, it more than makes up for it with some gruesome and disturbing imagery.